Chiefs slog their way past beat-up Rams for 26-10 victory – KION546

 The Chiefs didn’t penalize them early for their many miscues, though defensive tackle Chris Jones did pick up his 10th sack of the season, triggering a $1.25 million incentive.
 Kansas City instead marched methodically down field only to twice settle for field goals, leaving the woebegone Rams surprisingly within 13-3 lead at intermission.

+“We have to finish in the red zone,” Smith-Schuster said, “That’s one of the biggest points.”

-The Chiefs had 277 yards of offense at that point.
+The Chiefs nonetheless had 277 yards of offense at that point.
 Los Angeles had 75.

 Any hope the Rams had evaporated on the first two possessions of the second half, when they went three-and-out and Mahomes and Co. answered with a 71-yard scoring march.
 And this time, rather than the drive fizzling and Harrison Butker swinging his leg, Pacheco bulldozed into the end zone from 3 yards out to give Kansas City a 20-3 lead.